Working together for water security on the Central Coast

 Kirk spent the first 10 years of his career as a newspaper reporter covering local government, military and sports throughout California’s Sacramento and San Joaquin valleys.
 He joined WSC in 2007 as a marketing coordinator responsible for developing proposals, business development strategy and supporting outreach communications for clients.
 Kirk’s experience as a journalist enables him to understand complex water issues and opportunities, clearly and simply convey complex technical information and write compelling messages that connect with a variety of audiences.

 Every resident in California is unavoidably connected to our state’s complex water story.
-My connection with California’s water began as a child swimming in the Sacramento River and camping along the Feather River in Northern California.
+My connection with California’s water began as a child swimming in the Sacramento River and camping along the many creeks in the mountains of Northern California.
 In high school, I ran cross country races that finished feet from the Oroville Dam spillway.
 Fifteen years later, I evacuated my home when that same spillway nearly failed.
-My wife’s connection to California’s water story began more than a century ago when her ancestors settled near Sites.
-The proposed Sites Reservoir will flood the valley where they are buried.